1. The list in brief ↴

 Calls are a joy thanks to Sony's Wind Noise Reduction Structure blocking out background sound.
 This helps voices sound natural and clear.
 Even large gusts of wind didn’t affect the clarity of our conversations.
 Compared to something like the JBL Live Pro 2 TWS, our voices sound more refined and dynamic.

 The sound quality is superbly balanced too, with deep, detailed bass, expressive mids and engaging highs.
-They're a very musical listen for the money, and utterly worthy of a 2023 What Hi-Fi?
-Award as part of Sony's dominance of the wireless headphone market.
+They're a very musical listen for the money, and utterly worthy of their current What Hi-Fi?
+Awards as part of Sony's dominance of the wireless headphone market.

 Downsides?
 The lack of support for aptX HD and LDAC is disappointing, and, the charging case only provides one extra charge which seems a little mean.
 But the superb sound and great feature set make these easy to recommend as some of the best Sony headphones available.